-How Can an Attorney Help Me Recover For My Construction Accident?
+How Can an Experienced Rogers, AR Attorney Help Me Recover for My Construction Accident?

-If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, the Law Practice of Ken Kieklak can fight for you.
-For more than 20 years Ken Kieklak has stood up for hard-working people who have been injured through no fault of their own.
-To schedule your free and confidential personal injury consultation call (479) 316-0438 or contact us online.
+If you have suffered a serious injury or if you have lost a loved one due to the recklessness or carelessness of another, GKD Law can fight for you.
+For more than 20 years, our Rogers, AR construction accident attorneys have stood up for hard-working people who have been injured through no fault of their own.
+To schedule your free and confidential personal injury consultation, call (479) 316-0438 or contact us online.